SoundarapandianT/SoundarapandianResume/README.md

 [8778179022](tel:8778179022)

 ## EDUCATION
-- Pursuing Bachelor of Engineering in Computer Science  at Velammal College of Engineering and Technology.
+- Pursuing Bachelor of Engineering in Computer Science  at Velammal College of Engineering and Technology with 72%.
-- I completed my Higher Secondary in St Britto Higher Secondary School.
+- I completed my Higher Secondary in St Britto Higher Secondary School with 77%.
-- I completed my Secondary School Leaving Certificate in Pasumalai Higher Secondary School.
+- I completed my Secondary School Leaving Certificate in Pasumalai Higher Secondary School with 95%.

 ## TECHNICAL SKILLS
    - **Programming Language**